-Here’s where all those little plastic farm animals you’re constantly stepping over will come in handy.
-Spread hay (you can buy this at a craft supply store) on an old sheet, or in a wagon or even in the yard.
-Give each party guest their own container—a small bucket works great—and tell all your little farmers that their stock has gotten lose and needs to be “corralled.”
-Then let them sort, search and gather to their heart’s content!
+Here's where all those plastic farm animals you're constantly stepping over will come in handy.
+Spread hay on an old sheet, or in a wagon or even in the yard.
+Give each party guest a container and tell them the farm stock has gotten lose and needs to be "corralled."
+Then let them sort, search and gather to their heart's content.

 Calling all junior cowpokes!
 With a horse and a hula hoop-turned-lasso, you can set up a roping station that will keep the kids entertained for hours.
 Head to Are We There Yet for the full scoop.

 You could say this idea from Cupcake Wishes & Birthday Dreams is udderly unique.
 All you need to teach the littles how to milk a cow is cardboard, some bovine-drawing skills, and a latex glove.
 Find out more here.

 5. Construct a Tractor